 USEF Frangible Technology Grant Program

-Organizers of USEF Recognized Eventing Competitions offering Preliminary levels and above are provided with up to $500.00 worth of Frangible Devices.
-From 2008-2013 the USEF provided Frangible Pins to organizers and in 2013 the program was expanded to include innovative new technology such as MIMs clips and reverse pinning kits.
+Organizers of USEF recognized eventing competitions offering Preliminary levels and above are provided with up to $500 in frangible devices.
+From 2008 to 2013, the USEF provided frangible pins to organizers, and in 2013 the program was expanded to include innovative new technology such as MIM clips and reverse pinning kits.
 The Frangible Technology Program will transition to USEA in 2020.

 FEI Eventing Risk Management

-The USEF actively participates in the FEI’s Eventing Risk Management which compiles worldwide statistics every year in the interest of eventing safety and horse welfare.
+The USEF actively participates in the FEI’s Eventing Risk Management program, which compiles worldwide statistics every year in the interest of eventing safety and horse welfare.
 Click here to access the full list of resources regarding FEI Eventing Risk Management.